Saturday, November 09, 2019

 Dream Team?

-RTG is basically a funky take on Defender where Mechanauts have forced scientists into slavery.
-We've gotta rescue each of these guys which means jumping into a spaceship to skim the surface of 50 psychedelic worlds.
-At great speed!!
+RTG is a spin on Defender, where Mechanauts have forced scientists into slavery.
+We've gotta rescue each of these guys, which means jumping into a spaceship to skim the surface of 50 psychedelic worlds.

 Wanna see the first bunch of screenshots?
 Then wait no longer because here they are...